If someone offered me a time machine to go back and fix my student loan mistakes I would.

 One of the surprising things about how much student loan debt I got myself into is that I did have a job all the way through my undergraduate degree.

-I didn’t have one during graduate school only because it was a one-year, full-time program and they told us not to do outside work.
+I didn’t have one during graduate school only because it was a one-year, full-time program and it was not recommended to do outside work.

 Since I had a job, I could have been making payments to my student loans while I was in school even if it was just to cover the cost of interest.

 I can’t stress this enough.

-You will be in such a better place financially when you graduate if you have been making any kind of payments.
+They will be in such a better place financially when they graduate if they have been making any kind of payments.